-Borys has organized numerous exhibitions, written accompanying catalogues and scholarly articles, and lectured across North America.
+Dr. Borys has organized numerous exhibitions, written accompanying catalogues and scholarly articles, and lectured across North America.
 He also contributes regularly to the museum and academic profession through annual meetings, consulting and volunteer work.
 He is the recipient of several research and exhibition grants from the Canada Council for the Arts, Canadian Heritage, Canadian Museums Association, Winnipeg Foundation, National Endowment for the Arts, and the Samuel H. Kress Foundation.
-Borys is a graduate of the Getty Center’s Museum Leadership Institute and the Next Generation Program, and the Attingham Trust’s Royal Collections Studies Program, London.
+Dr. Borys is a graduate of the Getty Center’s Museum Leadership Institute and the Next Generation Program, and the Attingham Trust’s Royal Collections Studies Program, London.
 He was awarded Tourism Winnipeg’s Leader of the Year in 2015, and the Queen Elizabeth II Diamond Jubilee Medal in 2012.
-Borys is a board trustee of the Association of Art Museum Directors, past president (and current director) of the Canadian Art Museum Directors Organization, and a past board director of the Canadian Museums Association.
+Dr. Borys is a board trustee of the Association of Art Museum Directors, past president and board member of the Canadian Art Museum Directors Organization, and past board director of the Canadian Museums Association.

 Dr. Borys lives in Winnipeg with his wife Hazel Mouzon Borys, the President of PlaceMakers, an international urban design and coding firm, and their son, Roman.